Cord Blood Banking Options

 Your Birth Plan:

 Please talk to your midwife during pregnancy so we may prepare for your collection before labor.
-In some circumstances, it may not be possible to collect cord blood, such as during complications with mother or baby during labor, or an insufficient or contaminated supply of cord blood.
+In some circumstances, it may not be possible to collect cord blood, such as during complications with mother or baby during birth, or an insufficient or contaminated supply of cord blood.

 Waterbirth: Most mamas who give birth at Best Start chose a waterbirth.
 If you have a waterbirth and would like cord blood to be collected, it is usually necessary for you to exit the water 1-2 minutes after birth and sit on the sides of the tub so that blood can drain with gravity into the collection bag for about 10 minutes.